Click on the images to enlarge them!

-Unlike with the simple Feather Stitch, you don't need three, but two aid lines to accomplish an even width.
+Unlike in the simple feather stitch, you don't need three, but two aid lines to accomplish an even width.
 If you draw them exactly the length of the planned stitch line, they will be stitched over completely.
-Just make sure the thread is thicker than the drawing.
+Just make sure the thread is thicker than the drawn line.

 Closed Feather Stitch

 I discovered this simple, but beautiful stitch while searching for stitches suited for a variety of grasses - and that's what it is best known for.
 (I cannot deny that I was becharmed by its name as well. 😌) The maidenhair stitch is a variation of the feather stitch, and thus very easy to execute.
 For me it looks mostly like a horsetail herb.

 As you can see, you first work a straight feather stitch with three branches, then change to the other side, so that you get a two-sided feather stitch in the end, but with three branches on each side instead of one.

 The basic version of this stitch lets all three branches end at the same level.
 But of course you can, as with all stitches, give free reign to your imagination.
 The branches could end at different levels, there could be more or less branches than three, you can alternate the number of branches on each side, you can add a longer stem at the end or even in between ... there is a sheer endless amount of possibilities.
 Just get creative!

 No worry, the felt in the photo isn't wet, just photo edited.
 I had to reduce contrast and saturation in the surrounding area so you could make the stitch out better.
 It's not the peak of photo art, but it's the best photo I have.